EliBrank/atlas-web-development/css_advanced/README.md

   - How to compute CSS Specificity Value
   - What are Box properties in CSS
   - How does the browser load a webpage

+A live version of the web page can be visited [here](https://elibrank.github.io/atlas-web-development/css_advanced/).